-Looking for great seafood on River Street, then the Shrimp Factory will NOT let you down!
-Like their name says, they boast amazing shrimp — however if you ask anyone that works there, they’ve got something that is NOT on the menu.
-Theyve got ghosts!
-Originally opened in July of 1977, Janie Harris (the then owner) was sure that the building was haunted by at least one ghost if not more!
-Some of the activity included moving cold spots, and sounds of people in their upstairs storage room — even the customers can hear people walking around and things being moved.
-Another story is that of a 55 year old man, Joe, who dropped dead of unknown causes one afternoon while climbing the stairs to the storage room.
-Some believe the ghosts scared him to death.
+If you are looking for great seafood on River Street, then the Shrimp Factory will NOT let you down!
+Like the name says, they boast amazing shrimp.
+If you ask anyone that works there, however, they’ll tell you that they’ve got something that is NOT on the menu: ghosts!
+Originally opened in July of 1977, Janie Harris (the then owner) was sure that the building was haunted by at least one spirit if not more!
+Some of the activity reported by Janie and restaurant customers includes moving cold spots, sounds of people in the upstairs storage room, and things being moved.
+Some credit paranormal activity to the ghost of Joe, a 55-year-old man who dropped dead of unknown causes one afternoon while climbing the stairs to the storage room.
+Some believe ghosts already haunting the building scared him to death.

 Location: 313 E River Street